fb pixel

 This often leads us to steer our kids toward prestigious colleges, convinced that a brand-name education will pave the way for their future success.

 However, in our fixation on elite institutions, we may overlook what truly matters: finding the right fit for our child.
-Let’s explore why the fit should take precedence over prestige.

 In the few seconds, it took me to write this sentence, hundreds, if not thousands, of high school students, will start their own non-profit or begin the paperwork to establish a new club at their school.